isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 ###  7. Do Stargazing

 Stargazing is about looking at the sky and the stars.
 Spread out a big blanket on the ground.
 Lie down and gaze at the stars.
-You can use [Sky Map](https://play.google. com/store/apps/details? id=com. google. android. stardroid&hl=en_US&gl=US) to identify stars, Orion, planets, and more
+You can use [Sky Map](https://play.google.com/store/apps/details?id=com.google.android.stardroid&hl=en_US&gl=US)to identify stars, Orion, planets, and more

 ##  BackyardCamping Activities